 Dine Out: New Orleans Restaurants Open on Thanksgiving Day

-Apolline: This Uptown neighborhood spot will feel like your own dining room!
+Apolline: This Uptown neighborhood spot will feel just like your own dining room.

-Arnaud’s: Famous for French Creole Cuisine, this New Orleans establishment is serving a special Thanksgiving menu.
+Arnaud’s: Famous for French Creole Cuisine, this New Orleans establishment typically serves a special Thanksgiving menu.

 August: August is open for lunch and dinner this Thanksgiving.

-The Bombay Club: Enjoy a $39 three-course dinner at the cozy French Quarter spot.
+The Bombay Club: Enjoy Thanksgiving dinner at the cozy French Quarter spot.

-Cambria Hotel: This Arts/Warehouse District hotel is serving breakfast and dinner Thanksgiving day.
+Cambria Hotel: This Arts/Warehouse District hotel is serving on Thanksgiving day.

-Chophouse New Orleans: Prime chops and family-style sides perfect for the holiday, noon to 8 p.m.
+Chophouse New Orleans: Prime chops and family-style sides perfect for the holiday.

 Commander’s Palace: The iconic (and historic) New Orleans restaurant will serve a special Thanksgiving menu.